Gov. vetoes mail-in ballot grace-period elimination

 Our elections are safe and secure.
 Let the people vote.
 End of story.-Rep. Vic Miller, D-House Minority Leader

-Speaker of the House Dan Hawkins, a Republican from Wichita, also responded to the Governor’s veto in a statement Wednesday.
+Speaker of the House Dan Hawkins, R-Wichita, also responded to the Governor’s veto in a statement Wednesday.

 “Kansans demand secure elections.
 With the Postal Service no longer post marking most mail, it is impossible to know if a late arriving ballot was mailed by Election Day.
 Governor Kelly’s veto continues to allow potentially illegal ballots to be counted.
 House Republicans will continue to work to close this loophole and secure elections.”-Rep. Dan Hawkins, R-Speaker of the House